 Suicidal behaviour

 The use of antidepressants has been linked with self-harm or suicidal thoughts and behaviour.
 Children, teenagers, young adults and people with a history of suicidal behaviour are most at risk.
 This is most likely during the first few weeks of starting treatment or if the dose is changed.
-It is important to look out for signs of suicidal behaviour such as suicidal thoughts, self-harm, worsening of low mood, agitation or aggression.
+It's important to look out for signs of suicidal behaviour such as suicidal thoughts, self-harm, worsening of low mood, agitation or aggression.
 If you notice any of these signs, contact your doctor immediately.

 If you need urgent help or are concerned, phone: